google/highwayhash/README.md

 halves that remain independent until the reduce phase.
 Operations are 64-bit, so each register half contains two lanes.
 To improve distribution, four bits of each v0 lane are hardwired to 1.
 Therefore, the effective size of each state half is 248 bits.
+The algorithm outputs 64 bit digests, which can easily be extended to 256 bits by no longer discarding the remaining bits.

-The algorithm is 2-3 times as fast as SipTreeHash, especially for smaller inputs, thanks to its efficient data-parallel updates and finalization.
+In addition to high throughput, the algorithm is designed for low finalization cost.
+This enables a 2-3x speedup versus SipTreeHash, especially for smaller inputs.

 ## Results